A day spent exploring the magnificent Glenveagh National Park is one of the best things to do in Donegal.

 2. Derrylahan Nature Trail

-This walk heavily focuses on nature, where you will get to see a remote area of Glenveagh that was once covered in Oak Forest and is now blooming with so many different habitats.
+This walk immerses you in nature and takes you to a remote area of Glenveagh that was once covered in Oak Forest and is now blooming with many different habitats.

 The gravel trail starts close to the Visitor Centre, with easy-to-follow signs to help you navigate along the loop.
 The trail will showcase a section of a blanket bog and Scots Pine woodlands!